joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/09/06/us/miami-plane-crash-travel-delays.html

 **Two Fatal NYPD Shootings in One Week.
 What Happens Next?**\
-`Two police shootings last week underscored the challenge police officers face in confronting emotionally disturbed people who are violent or threatening violence.`\
+`In police shootings in Times Square and at the Brooklyn Bridge,   officers had to make split-second decisions in confronting emotionally disturbed people who were violent or threatening violence.`\
 https://www.nytimes.com/2026/09/06/nyregion/nypd-brooklyn-bridge-times-square-shooting.html

 **Peanut Butter-Miso Cookies**\